zhao-stanley/concept_frontend/api-spec.md

 ---

-### POST /api/Video/getVideo
+## POST /api/Video/getVideo

 **Description:** Retrieves the identifier of a video by its unique ID.

 **Requirements:**

-- true
+- The video with the specified `videoId` must exist

 **Effects:**

-- return the video with the specified videoId
+- Returns the ID of the video corresponding to the `videoId`

 **Request Body:**